zebrunner/carina/docs/automation/api.md

 Rest API testing is a vital part of integration testing process, it may be used separately or in complex with web, mobile or DB testing.
 General process may be described by the following steps:

 1. Compile HTTP request with required meta data
-2. Send prepared data to required server endpoint
+2. Send prepared data to the required server endpoint
 3. Validate HTTP status and response data
 4. Extract some response data for the next requests
-5. Build call to next (or same) endpoint using (or not using) data from previous response
+5. Build call to next (or same) endpoint using (or not using) data from the previous response

 Schema below demonstrates the sequence:
 ![API flow](../img/api/api-flow-new.png)